trusktr/rocket-module/README.md

   - [x] In the batch handler, choose a new temporary location to handle the output of all the entry points all at once (on a per-batch basis instead of on a per-file basis).
-  - [ ] Find all the module.js files of all the packages in the app that depend on rocket:module.
+  - [ ] Get all the module.js files of all the packages in the app that depend on rocket:module.
+  - [ ] batch handler: Detect all the files from the previous step and list them in the webpack config's entry option as an array of file names.
+We'll have to modify the defaultConfig function.
   - [ ] In the batch handler, link a node_modules folder to the npm/node_modules
         folder of each isopack.
-This replaces the current code that create a node_modules link to a local package's .npm node_modules folder.
+(This replaces the current code that creates a node_modules link to a local package's .npm node_modules folder.
 I'm hoping that webpack can have multiple node_modules folders to look in.
         This feature is temporary, to be replaced in a following step with a custom dependencies file that rocket:module will use to install all npm dependencies in a single place in preparation for code splitting.
-        Packages won't use Npm.depends anymore.
+        Packages won't use Npm.depends anymore.)
-  - [ ] batch handler: Detect all the files from the previous step and list them in the webpack config's entry option as an array of file names.
-We'll have to modify the defaultConfig function.
   - [ ] Make sure we still to override the defaultConfig using each package's config.
   - [ ] Run webpack.
   - [ ] Instead of using compileStep.addJavaScript, we'll now loop through all